king-p1/Simple-User-CRUD-API/README.md

-This is a simple User Managemet=nt System API build with Node.js,Express.js and MongoDb with simple CRUD functionality.Users Create accounts, Update their account information and Delete their accounts
+This is a simple User Management System API built with Node.js,Express.js and MongoDB with simple CRUD functionality.
+Users can Create accounts, update their account information and Delete their accounts.

-Folder Structure -
+Folder Structure -:

--client :
          |-controllers
          |-middleware
          |-models